 - Surveying is used to prepare Cadastral maps representing the land boundaries (property lines) and houses for legal purposes.

-- Surveying is used to prepare Military maps representing the road and railway communications with different parts of a country and different strategic points essential for the defence of a country.
+- Surveying is used to prepare Military maps representing the road and railway communications with different parts of a country and different strategic points essential for the defense of a country.

 - Surveying is used in Urban Planning which helps to plan/locate the large-scale extensions of the existing facilities such as streets, water supply, sewer systems, and the layout of new roads.